January: Catching Crabs

 April is the month of big departures from the Texas wintering grounds.
 It's also when many eastern cranes will already reach their Wisconsin nesting grounds.
 Whooping Cranes

 migrate in small groups that leave at different times.
 These staggered departures help the species survive.
-If they all
+The entire

 In May, nesting gets underway for pairs on their summer breeding grounds.
 Crane parents are busy during the short northern summers.
 Once their territory has been established, the adult pair builds a nest for two eggs, laid a day apart.
 Pairs take turns incubating day and night for about 30 days.
 The babies usually hatch one day apart.
 Cranes usually can raise just one chick, but each year some families are able to raise both.
 Raising two chicks in a season is something to celebrate!
 Chicks develop quickly.
 In just a few days, they begin to venture away from the nest platform to forage and explore.
 Parents keep busy searching for snails, insects, and small fish to bring their chicks.